vectara/vectara-answer/README.md

 Vectara Answer is an open source React project that enables you to quickly configure GenAI user interfaces, powered by the [Vectara Platform](https://vectara.com/)'s semantic search and summarization APIs.

-For an example of what you'll be building, check out [Ask News](https://asknews.demo.vectara.com).
+For an example of what you'll be building, check out [Ask News](https://asknews.demo.vectara.com) or [LegalAid](https://legalaid.demo.vectara.com).

 ## Prerequisites